Public Engagement with Science Workshop

 Research and Discussion Group

 Interdisciplinary group of UC researchers that meets regularly to discuss topics related to public engagement in science and to further develop the UC research community focused on this important topic.

 Mercantile Library Science Talks

-Annual talks organized with the Mercantile Library on inspiring and important scientific themes, such as how paleontology helps us appreciate how radically different the world around us has been and could be (The Marsupial Bulldog’s Tale, 2018), how climate change will impact our city (Climate Change/Cincinnati , 2019), and how a historical and social lens casts new light on genomics and epigenetics (coming in 2020).
+Annual talks organized with the Mercantile Library on inspiring and important scientific themes, such as how paleontology helps us appreciate how radically different the world around us has been and could be (The Marsupial Bulldog’s Tale, 2018), how climate change will impact our city (Climate Change/Cincinnati , 2019), and how a historical and social lens casts new light on genomics and epigenetics (coming soon).